 When $\sum_{i \in F'} x'_{i,j} \ge 1/2$ holds for all $j \in D'$, a cluster centered at a client is formed and possibly rounded, depending on whether or not the client forming the cluster is outlier, and the corresponding parts of the cluster are removed from $F'$, $D'$, and $H'$, respectively.
 The cluster forming process repeats until $D' \cup H'$ becomes empty.

-In the second phase the algorithm rounds the remaining clusters centered at the outlier clients using an assignment LP to form an integral multiplicity function.
+In the second stage, the algorithm handles the rounding decisions for the remaining clusters centered at the outlier clients, using a carefully-designed assignment LP and an unconditional rounding scheme, to form an integral multiplicity function.
 In the following we describe the three components of our rounding algorithm in details.

-\paragraph{Creating the Outlier Clients.}
+\paragraph*{Creating the Outlier Clients.}